 Wavesplit

-In a sound-first workflow, it's convenient to be able to take a recording of various single hits, and automatically split them up into individual samples, one per hit.
-You can then concentrate on the less tedious, more human aspect of the process: deciding which samples to keep and which to discard.
+In a sample-first workflow, it's convenient to be able to take some sample fodder, and automatically split the recording up into one sample per hit.
+Automating this saves you a lot of time, and lets you concentrate on deciding which samples to discard and which to keep.

 :